-For example, if a business consultant or career coach is accused of giving bad advice that results in economic damage to a customer, the policy is intended to cover defense costs and resulting damages that he/she may incur.
+For example, a business consultant or career coach is accused of giving bad advice that results in economic damage to a customer.
+Their Professional Liability policy will cover defense costs and resulting damages that they may incur.

 General Liability – Consultants, Coaching & Training

 Professionals working as consultants, coaches or training professionals are often required to have a solid General Liability policy in place before they can start an engagement with a customer.
 It is the most basic form of business insurance that any business or individual should consider.